Cooking with Confidence....Simplified versions of everyday recipes - for ANYONE wishing to learn to cook.

 Just knowing where to start….

-- We start with the basics, such as how to poach an egg and progress to a full roast dinner with yorkshire puddings and homemade gravy.
+- I start with the basics, such as how to poach an egg and progress to a full roast dinner with yorkshire puddings and homemade gravy.
 This allows you to grow in confidence, at your own pace.

 - In-depth tutorials to teach you the most common kitchen skills.
 Basic skills such as how to chop an onion or prepare fresh garlic, as well as close up videos showing you exactly how to whisk, beat, chop etc.

-- You have access to useful Hints and Tips and Information sheets on the essentials of cooking as well as freezing foods, preparing meat and fish safely and saving time in the kitchen.
+- You have access to useful Hints and Tips and Information on the essentials of cooking as well as freezing foods, preparing meat and fish safely and saving time in the kitchen.

 Following recipes in books which are so confusing…